ethioeph/muse-soc-network/assignments/usability_testing_review.md

 ![Fourth Image](./recommendation_javi.png)

-# Prototype Overview

-# Task Walkthrough
+# Prototype Overview And Task Walkthrough

-The paper prototype walkthrough of the tasks we had our users perform can be found [here](https://ethioeph.github.io/muse-soc-network/assignments/usability_test_checkin/task_walkthrough/)
+The paper prototype walkthrough of the tasks we had our users perform can be found [here](https://ethioeph.github.io/muse-soc-network/assignments/paper_prototype/) [comment]: <> (Modify this to task_walkthrough.md after editing that file.)

 # Discussion